A generic, easy to configure makefile for use with Arduino development.

 Features:

-• Works with (and requires) arduino software version 1.0 (and automatically detects this on Debian)
+• Works with (and requires) Arduino software version 1.0 or later.

 • Easy configuration (documented below, reference in the makefile itself).